Undergraduate courses

 • What are our obligations to future people?

-You will be taught how to conduct rigorous analysis of key concepts, carefully investigate why these concepts are important, and critically examine arguments for different views.
+You will be taught how to conduct rigorous analysis of key concepts, carefully investigate why these concepts are important, critically examine arguments for different views, and develop your own coherent and persuasive views and arguments.

 In addition to the BA in Philosophy, there are many joint honours programmes to choose from.
 We also offer an innovative, one-year degree course is for any student currently studying medicine, dentistry or veterinary science at the University of Bristol or elsewhere: Intercalated BA Medical Humanities.
 The department also contributes to the multidisciplinary liberal arts courses: BA Liberal Arts, MLibArts Liberal Arts with Study Abroad.